istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

     - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VMSS instance.

+    - **Virtual Network New or Existing** - Choose whether you want to deploy the resources in an existing virtual network or create a new virtual network.

+    - **Virtual Network Name** - Enter the name of the virtual network.

+    - **Address Prefix** - Enter the address prefix of the virtual network.

+    - **Subnet Name** - Enter the subnet name.

+    - **Subnet Prefix** - Enter the subnet prefix of the virtual network.

+    - **Virtual Network Resource Group Name** - Enter the name of the resource group if you intend to deploy the resources in an existing virtaul network or else if you want to create a new VNET, the default value will deploy a new VNET in the resource group where the template is deployed.

     - **EAP on RHEL Version** - Select the EAP on RHEL version combination from the dropdown options, the default option selected here is JBoss EAP 7.2 on RHEL 8.0.

     - **JBoss EAP Username** - Username for JBoss EAP Admin Console.

     - **JBoss EAP Password** - User account password for JBoss EAP Admin Console.

-    - **RHEL OS Subscription Type** - Select the type of RHEL OS license from the dropdown options for deploying the VMSS.
+    - **RHEL OS License Type** - Select the type of RHEL OS license from the dropdown options for deploying the VMSS.
 You will have either the option of PAYG (by default) or BYOS.

     - **RHSM Username** - Username for the Red Hat Subscription Manager account.